Can Guinea Pigs Live Alone? Short Answer is NO, They Shouldn't. So Here Are the Steps to Introduce Guinea Pigs.

 Find a neutral space like outside in a contained area or a spare room for them to meet for the first time.
 Make sure the hutch or cage is large enough so that they have somewhere to escape from if they feel overwhelmed.
 The minimum size is 7.5 square feet for two guinea pigs living together but providing the most space possible is ideal for the first meeting.
 Choose a quiet, enclosed and spacious space that makes both feel safe.
 Block all interfering factors, such as loud TV, children or other pets.
 Do not try to force the guinea pigs together.
 Give them time to build confidence and become comfortable enough to be close to each other.
 Providing a plentiful amount of fresh veggies can alleviate any worries and help them stick together, be sure to supervise them in case a fight starts.
 They may start to connect with each other by receiving treats.

 If you are adding a new guinea pig to the existing hutch where the old guinea pig lived, make sure you clean the hutch completely and rearrange it so that the two guinea pigs will feel like the hutch is neutral territory.
 A tip would be to gently rub the hay from the old cage to the new guinea pig’s temporary space so he/she smells more like other piggies before joining.

 Make sure you make time to monitor their behaviors and constantly look for positive and negative behaviors.
 Some positive behaviors would be grooming each other, lying next to each other and sharing food and water.
 Expect to see some concerning behaviors at first.
-Concerning behaviors to watch out for are constant teeth chattering, biting, hiding from each other and chasing.
-Some concerning behaviors are expected in the beginning but if your piggie shows aggression and looks stressed out, end the session and try it again the next day.
+Concerning behaviors to watch out for are constant teeth chattering, biting, hiding from each other, and chasing.
+Some of these behaviors are expected in the beginning but if your piggie shows aggression and looks stressed out, end the session early and try it again the next day.